bensutherland/ms_harbour_seal/README.md

 # Harbour Seal Project - Population Genetics
-Manuscript analysis instruction guide and associated scripts for the Harbour Seal Population Genetics analysis.
+Manuscript analysis for the harbour seal population genetics analysis.
 This pipeline is still in development stage, and comes with no guarantees.
 Primarily uses the repo from E. Normandeau of Labo Bernatchez for genotyping https://github.com/enormandeau/stacks_workflow, which uses Stacks v2.0.